openlookeng/hetu-core/hetu-docs/en/connector/clickhouse.md

 ## Overview

 The ClickHouse connector allows querying on an external ClickHouse database.
-This can be used to join data between different systems like ClickHouse and Hive, or between two different ClickHouse instances.
+This can be used to join data between different systems such as ClickHouse and Hive, or between two different ClickHouse instances.

 ## Configuration

 ### Basic configuration

-To configure the ClickHouse connector, create a catalog properties file in`etc/catalog` named, for example, `clickhouse.properties`, to mount the ClickHouse connector as the `clickhouse` catalog.
+To configure the ClickHouse connector, create a catalog properties file inetc/catalog named, for example, **clickhouse.properties**, to mount the ClickHouse connector as the `clickhouse` catalog.
 Create the file with the following contents, replacing the connection properties as appropriate for your setup.

 Base property setting: